A Fused Gaussian Process Model for Very Large Spatial Data: Synthetic Examples

-The robust performance of the FGP is illustrated in this section.
-Two different scenarios with two different covariance functions are considered.
-For comparison, two alternative methods are implemented in addition to the FGP.
-The first alternative is to perform kriging using the true covariance function, which is called \textit{EK}.
-The second alternative is to perform kriging assuming the exponential covariance function regardless of the true underlying covariance structure, which is called \textit{MK}.
+As a benchmark, two alternative methods are implemented in addition to the FGP model.
+The first alternative is to perform kriging using the true covariance function, which is referred to as \textit{EK}.
+The second alternative is to perform kriging with an exponential covariance function regardless of the true underlying covariance structure, which is referred to as \textit{MK}.
+Here, we only consider the situation that other types of covariance functions are misspecified as exponential covariance function, i.e., Mat\'ern with $\nu=0.5$.
+In addition, we also compare FGP with Lattice Krig and FRK, which are implemented based on the \textsf{R} packages \texttt{LatticeKrig} \citep{Nychka2016} and \texttt{FRK} \citep{Zammit2017}.